brotherspavel/WebEVA/README.md

 - Run the project with the following command to execute a task:
   `node index.js "Find the last composition by Mozart and play it on YouTube"`

-### How It Works:

-- The script will use **Playwright** to interact with web pages as needed.
-- It will query **GPT-4** (or the specified model) for relevant task handling and actions.
-- The task is performed automatically based on the provided description.

-## Notes

-- **Security Warning**: Make sure your `.env` file is not committed to version control.
-Add `.env` to your `.gitignore` file to keep sensitive information secure.

-  Example `.gitignore`: